raulmariano/Tech-Jam-BAMOE/README.md

 - [**Exploring BAMOE Developer Tools for VS Code**](Lab%2002%20-%20Exploring%20BAMOE%20Developer%20Tools%20for%20VS%20Code%20v1.0.0.pdf): In this hands-on lab, you will use VS Code and Quarkus Dev-UI to explore a credit card approval scenario.
 The goal is for you to implement new business rules directly into the application, gaining valuable experience developing with IBM BAMOE.

   ***Approximate Duration: 3 hours***

-## Environment (IBM TechZone - Business Partners and IBMers only)

-Labs require an environment, which can be reserved [here](https://techzone.ibm.com/collection/ibm-business-automation-manager-open-editions-environment/environments).
-After reserving an environment, you will receive an email link.

-> [!NOTE]
->
-> Please make sure to **reserve an environment with BAMOE v9.2 or higher**.
-Our labs have been developed and tested exclusively with the latest product version, ensuring full compatibility.